xyfool-66/xyfool-66.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👀 About me
-I am currently a Ph.D. candidate in the Department of Electronic and Computer Engineering at the Hong Kong University of Science and Technology (HKUST), under the supervision of [Prof. Jun Zhang](https://eejzhang.people.ust.hk/).
-Before joining HKUST, I received my B.Eng. in Information Science and Engineering from Southeast University in 2024.
+I am currently a Ph.D. candidate in the Department of Electronic and Computer Engineering at the Hong Kong University of Science and Technology (HKUST), under the supervision of [Prof. Jun ZHANG](https://eejzhang.people.ust.hk/).
+Before joining HKUST, I received my B.Eng. in School of Information Science and Engineering from Southeast University in 2024.

-If you have any inquiries or are interested in discussing my professional portfolio, please do not hesitate to reach out to me at [yufei.xue@connect.ust.hk](mailto:yufei.xue@connect.ust.hk)
+If you have any inquiries or are interested in discussing my professional portfolio, please reach out to me at [yufei.xue@connect.ust.hk](mailto:yufei.xue@connect.ust.hk)

 # 🔥 News
 - *2024.08*: &nbsp;🎉🎉 I received the **HKUST RedBird PhD Award**.